You are here

-- Develop a plan, which includes taking a break between talking with each recruiter, to ensure you look and feel your best and that you don't confuse one employer for another.
+- Develop a plan which includes taking breaks between talking with individual recruiters to ensure you look and feel your best and that you don’t confuse one employer for another.

 - Walk around the fair to determine where the employers you have selected are located and to observe the process of interactions as others talk to recruiters.

 - Watch the traffic flow in the room and if a line seems too long, it may be more efficient to talk with another employer.